tgirke/rcf/pages/manuals/manuals_hpcc-aws-cluster_setup.md

 ### Remove your "cluster default" section and add some code to your config file.

 Copy and paste the following into your config file.

-Be sure to replace <YOUR KEY NAME> with the name of the key file us were given.
+Be sure to replace <YOUR KEY NAME> with the name of the key file you were given with out file extention.

+Example: keyfile.pem = keyfile

 ```bash
 [cluster default]